-Severe weather, natural disasters, pandemics, acts of war or terrorism or other external events could significantly impact our business.
+Severe weather, hurricanes, tsunamis, natural disasters, pandemics, acts of war or terrorism or other external events could significantly impact our business.

-Severe weather, natural disasters, widespread disease or pandemics, acts of war or terrorism or other adverse external events could have a significant impact on our ability to conduct business.
+Severe weather, hurricanes, tsunamis, natural disasters, widespread disease or pandemics, acts of war or terrorism or other adverse external events could have a significant impact on our ability to conduct business.
 In addition, such events could affect the stability of our deposit base, impair the ability of borrowers to repay outstanding loans, impair the value of collateral securing loans, cause significant property damage, result in loss of revenue or cause us to incur additional expenses.
 Because Hawaii's economy is heavily dependent on the tourism industry, which is in turn heavily influenced by the affordability and desirability of air travel and the prevailing weather patterns in the region, we could be disproportionally affected relative to others in the case of external events such as acts of war or terrorism, severe weather, natural disasters or pandemics.
 The occurrence of any of these events in the future could have a material adverse effect on our business, financial condition or results of operations.

 We own the building in Honolulu in which our principal office and headquarters are located.
 The building is the tallest building in Honolulu and a prominent architectural landmark.
-We lease space in the building to a number of other businesses and, for the year ended December 31, 2015, the leases in our headquarters generated \$9.4 million, or approximately 4.4%, of our net income.
-In addition, approximately 28%, or 630, of our employees work in our principal office.
+We lease space in the building to a number of other businesses and, for the three months ended March 31, 2016 and the year ended December 31, 2015, the leases in our headquarters generated \$0.9 million, or approximately 1.4%, and \$2.9 million, or approximately 1.4%, of our net income, respectively.
+In addition, as of March 31, 2016, approximately 28%, or 640, of our employees work in our principal office.
 Given that we derive a portion of our income from leasing space in our principal office building and that the largest concentration of our employees is located in our principal office building, depending on the intensity and longevity of the event, a catastrophic event impacting our Honolulu office building, including a terrorist attack, extreme weather event or other hostile or catastrophic event, could negatively affect our business and reputation.
 In addition to the impact this would have on our ability to service and interact with our clients, we may also lose the rental income we derive from tenants that occupy our Honolulu office building.
-Further, the value of our Honolulu office building, which accounted for approximately 43.9% of the net book value of our total premises and equipment, or \$134.0 million, as of December 31, 2015, could significantly depreciate if such a catastrophic event were to occur.
+Further, the value of our Honolulu office building, which accounted for approximately 43.6% of the net book value of our total premises and equipment, or \$132.7 million, as of March 31, 2016, could significantly depreciate if such a catastrophic event were to occur.
 A significant event impacting our principal office building could have a material adverse effect on our business, financial condition or results of operations.